jason-rutherford/rann/README.md

 ### Network Output

-The `feed()` method will return the network output.
+The `activate()` method will return the network output.
 Alternatively, you can get the current output layer via the `output()` method.

 ```ruby
 network.output
 ```

-Just like `feed()`, this returns an array of output layer neuron output values.
+Just like `activate()`, this returns an array of output layer neuron output values.

 ```
 [